milesmitchell/imc-prosperity3/README.md

 ## 📚 About the Competition, our Experimentation, and Results

-This repository contains our code that helped us rank **top 2% globally overall** and more specifically rank 29th Globally (top 0.25%) and 3rd in the UK in the Final Round of the competition, out of over 12,600 teams.
-It also includes some of our most important optimisation code to explore the hyperparameter space effectively for mean reversion strategies.
+This repository contains our submitted code that helped us rank **top 2% globally overall** but more specifically rank 29th Globally (top 0.25%) and 3rd in the UK in the Final Round of the competition, out of over 12,600 teams.
+The repository also includes some of our most important optimisation code to explore the hyperparameter space effectively for mean reversion strategies.
+This helped us tune our parameters through the rounds for our z-score strategies, which made the bulk of our algorithmic profits.
 The final round was a combination of all those prior and hence the most heavily weighted round of IMC's Global Trading Competition.
-We thoroughly enjoyed the competition and would like to extend our thanks to IMC for organising and running it this year.
-This was our first year competing, and now we are familiar with the competition structure we look forward to coming back and taking the Top25 spot next year.
+We thoroughly enjoyed the competition and would like to extend our thanks to IMC for both organising and running it this year.
+This was our first year competing, and now we are familiar with the competition structure we look forward to coming back and taking the overall Top25 spot next year.

+###Our trading bot:
-Our trading bot implements a **modular multi-product strategy suite**.
+This implements a **modular multi-product strategy suite**.
 Throughout the competition we experimented with:
 - Machine Learning-driven strategies, training sparse random forest models and adding decision tree logic manually due to library restrictions
 - Statistical arbitrage for ETPs (exchange-traded products)
 - Option pricing based on Black-Scholes + volatility skew adjustments